chase-kimball/erdos2024_voter_prediction_project/README.md

 Voting Time vs. Voter Turnout

 By: Avi Steiner, Chase Kimball, Davis Stagliano
-## Summary
-We restricted our analysis to just the city of Chicago, and pulled demographic data from the US Census Bureau.
-Our baseline model was a simple average of voter turnout.
-Against that, we compared linear and logistic regressions, as well as an XGBoost tree.
-The regressions performed better than the tree, by about 3%.
-Since the data is not purely linear, we believe the logistic model is best.
-Our results indicate low correlation between voting time and voter turnout.

 ## Problem Statement:
 The problem being explored is whether gaps in polling site accessibility correlate with voter turnout.
 Specifically, the goal is to determine if areas with longer times to vote also exhibit lower voter turnout.
 This problem is critical because gaps in polling site coverage could be contributing to voter disenfranchisement, particularly in underserved areas.
 By identifying these relationships, this study aims to provide insights into how geographic accessibility issues impact democratic participation.
 The findings could inform policymakers about how to optimize polling site distribution to improve voter access and increase turnout, potentially reducing civic engagement disparities.
+## Summary
+We restricted our analysis to just the city of Chicago, and pulled demographic data from the US Census Bureau, voting data from the Illinois Board of Elections, geographical precinct data from the City of Chicago, polling station data from the Center for Public Integrity, and transit times from the Google Maps API.
+Our baseline model was a simple average of voter turnout across precincts in our training set.
+The vast amount of our time and effort was spent on sourcing, cleaning, and engineering data.
+For our analysis, we compared linear and logistic regressions, as well as an XGBoostRegressor ensemble method.
+Although the logistic and linear regression models perform similarly (and both outperform XGBoost), the logistic model is "philosophically" better.
+In particular, it reflects the nature of the problem (i.e. how probable is it that a person in a precinct will vote), and it prevents us from predicting voter turnout percentages >100% or <0%.
+Our results also indicate that features like level of educational attainment and income are the most important in predicting voter turnout, as opposed to polling accessibility.

+While this document provides an overview, we point the reader to our notebooks for more detail.
+In particular:
+- Our main analysis on the processed and cleaned data can be found in [analysis.ipynb](./project_analysis/analysis.ipynb)
+- Our significant data processing can be found in [project_preproc/](./project_preproc)
+  - [preproc_1_census_data_chicago.py](./project_preproc/preproc_1_census_data_chicago.py) pulls down and processes census data for the City of Chicago from the 2010 census
+  - [preproc_2_voting_turnout.py](./project_preprocpreproc_2_voting_turnout.py) processes precinct returns for the City of Chicago and computes a voter turnout percentage
+  - [preproc_3_combining_with_precinct_data.py](./project_preproc/preproc_3_combining_with_precinct_data.py) combines all of the above with the geographical precinct data, converts census tract-wise statistics into precinct-wise form, and pulls transit times to polling centers from the googlemaps API
+  - [reading_data.py](./project_preproc) contains utility functions used in the last script

 ## 1. Potential Stakeholders
-- **Election Authorities and Government Agencies**: Local election boards, state/federal commissions, and voter outreach offices interested in optimizing polling site distribution for fairer access.
+- **Election Authorities and Government Agencies**: Local election boards, state/federal commissions, and voter outreach offices interested in optimizing voter turnout.
 - **Policymakers and Legislators**: City officials and state legislators focused on shaping policies to improve voter access and turnout.
 - **Civil Rights and Advocacy Organizations**: Groups like the ACLU and NGOs advocating for voting rights, aiming to address disparities in voter access.
 - **Community Leaders and Activists**: Grassroots activists and civic organizations focused on voter mobilization in underserved areas.
 - **Academic and Research Institutions**: Researchers and think tanks studying voting behavior and policy solutions related to voter access.
-- **Technology and Data Providers**: Geospatial analytics firms and election technology providers interested in leveraging data to improve voter accessibility.
-- **Voters and Communities**: Underserved communities and voters who face challenges accessing polling sites and would benefit directly from improved access.

 ## 2. Key Performance Indicators (KPIs):
-- Average Voter Turnout per precinct.
+- Root mean-squared error for predicted average voter turnout per precinct.
-- Correlation Coefficient between travel time to voting locations and voter turnout.
-- Correlation Coefficient between known demographic indicators and voter turnout.
+- F-scores to identify variables useful in predicting voter turnout
 - Geographic Distribution of Voter Turnout: Visualization of turnout rates relative to polling site coverage.
 - Polling Site Access: Measured as average travel time or distance to the nearest polling site.